gobire/testgit/Readme.txt

 -->git push origin master	#master is the branch for now to receive the update as there is no other branch yet.

 #Done and updated!
 It is this simple.
 We will look at more operations....
-Time to stage (add), commit (-m "Complete beginner Git Tutorial") and push this work
+Time to stage (add), commit (-m "Add complete beginner Git Tutorial")
+ and push this work